anuragambuja/data-engineering-databricks/Certifications/Data Engineer Associate.md

   D. MERGE
   E. UNION

- Ans:
+ Ans: A.
 ```
 ```
 20. A junior data engineer has ingested a JSON file into a table raw_table with the following schema: cart_id STRING, items ARRAY<item_id:STRING>
 The junior data engineer would like to unnest the items column in raw_table to result in a new table with the following schema: